strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 ## Introduction

-The whole ecosystem behind systems test is encapsulated in two mandatory things.
+The whole ecosystem behind system tests is encapsulated in two mandatory things.
 First the `Resources`, creates the whole testing environment.
 Second the auxiliary classes, which are divided into the classic static methods `Utils`, internal clients, `Apache Kafka Clients` for the external communication, Kubernetes client, `Constants.java` and `Environment.java`.